ElectionDataAnalysis/electiondata/README.md

 - DB elements that must be loaded from the `context` file (or corresponding attribute of state or datafile) before individual records in datafile are addressed: `election`, `reportingunit` , `party`, `office`
 - DB elements that must be loaded from each record in the datafile: `reportingunit` (type of reporting unit will need to be respected, e.g., `county` or `geoprecinct` or `other`)

+### About the `SQL` folder:
+ - Contains folder `enumerations` with the various enumerations from the Common Data Format
+ - Contains file `tables.txt` with the python dictionary determining the tables in the postgres common data format schema.

 ## Naming conventions